Computation of 2D Stokes flows via lightning and AAA rational approximation: The lightning solver

 The representation \cref{eq:rational} of a rational function can be ill-conditioned.
 Here we carry out a Vandermonde with Arnoldi (VA) orthogonalization \cite{Brubeck2021} for the Runge terms and the group of poles near each corner to construct a well-conditioned basis for the linear system.
 There are two issues to note here.
 Firstly, unlike Laplace problems, Stokes flow problems involve the derivatives of Goursat functions.
 These need to be calculated based on the new basis from the VA orthogonalization (see Equations (4.4)--(4.6) in \cite{Brubeck2022}).
 Secondly, the Laurent series used in multiply connected problems will also need to be orthogonalized, which will be further discussed in Section \ref{sec:series_method}.

 The sample points are selected along the boundary $\partial\Omega$, and are also clustered near the sharp corners \cite{Gopal2019a,Brubeck2022}.
 Along smooth boundary components, the sample points are evenly distributed, although improvements would certainly be possible here for cases of strong curvature.
 By applying two boundary conditions at each sample point using \cref{eq:bc1} or \cref{eq:bc2}, we obtain a well-conditioned least-squares problem $Ax\approx b$.
 The real matrix $A$ has size $2M\times4(m+n+1)$ and the real vector $b$ has size $2M$, where $M$ is the number of sample points.
+The columns of the matrix $A$ correspond to the real and imaginary parts of the complex coefficients $a_j^f$, $b_j^f$, $a_j^g$ and $b_j^g$, while its rows correspond to the two boundary conditions applied at $M$ sample points, the values of which are stored in the vector $b$.
+The solution $x$ gives the optimal coefficients for the two rational approximations $\hat{f}(z)$ and $\hat{g}(z)$ (for the two Goursat functions $f(z)$ and $g(z)$), which satisfy the boundary conditions on $\partial\Omega$ in a least-squares sense.
 The least-squares problem can be solved easily using the backslash command in MATLAB.